Jaeiya/aniwatch/README.md

 # About

-Wakitsu is a CLI application designed to find an anime episode on disk, at the working directory, filtered by SubsPlease Fansub group.
+Wakitsu is a CLI application designed to find an anime episode on disk, at the working directory.
+It will try to discover any FanSubbed file names.
 If found, it will update your [Kitsu] watch list and move the file to a "watched" folder.
+Not all FanSub file names are supported, since there is unfortunately, no standardized naming practice among the groups unfortunately.

 > This is a Hobby project created out of a need for both relaxation and organization.